-- Ingress has limited capabilities beyond facilitating the simple use case of incoming traffic.
+- Ingress has limited capabilities beyond facilitating the simple use case of incoming traffic

-- Provides ingress and egress capabilities
+- Provide ingress and egress capabilities

-- Advanced traffic shaping and management capabilities
+- Offer advanced traffic shaping and management capabilities